 But what we didn’t expect when we arrived at the parkway, with its giant Godzilla, replica of Mount Rushmore, overturned museum and other curiosities, is that we would be the attraction.
 Despite the county’s huge rod run going on that weekend, many bikers stopped to ask to get their photos with us—and one vendor even asked if we were a band.
 I can’t imagine why we turned heads.
 But we rolled with it!

-We had a big evening planned at Dolly Parton’s Celebration!
-Dinner Show—you may remember that SVV and I went to Pigeon Forge in the spring for the show’s opening—so it made sense to migrate to that general vicinity.
+We had a big evening planned at one of Dolly’s dinner shows—you may remember that SVV and I went to Pigeon Forge in the spring for the show’s opening—so it made sense to migrate to that general vicinity.
 Old Forge Distillery is right there, so we parked at the Old Mill, poked around its various buildings including the pottery studio, then bellied up to the bar to taste our way through Old Forge’s spirited offerings.

 That included a full flight of moonshine, so I only took a few sips as I was driving, while the Fannies full-on indulged.
 By the time we left Old Forge and made it to the dinner show, they were real happy if you get my gist.

 Luckily, Celebration! wasn’t far—just a five-minute drive if that.
-What I love about the dinner show is they cook up a full Thanksgiving-level feast that’s served to you before and during the main event.
+What I love about the dinner shows in Pigeon Forge is that they cook up a full Thanksgiving-level feast that’s served to you before and during the main event.

-This cirque-style show is an entertaining way to spend an evening even if you’ve already seen it, as I had.
-In fact, there had been some slight tweaks to the programming and cast changes even since my visit six months prior.
-Best of all, dinner starts around 6:30pm and the whole shebang is over at 8pm, so plenty of time to add another activity on after that.
+This cirque-style show is no longer—it’s now changed to Pirates Voyage—but lucky for you, there’s no shortage of dinner shows in Pigeon Forge.
+Best of all, they tend to start around 6:30pm and the whole shebang is over at 8pm, so plenty of time to add another activity on after that.
 For us, that was hot-tubbing with wine back at our cabin.
 Smoky Mountain life, am I right?

 The following day, we had a date with my friends Steph and Tim and, of course, Dolly—after all, Dollywood is very much why the Fannies wanted to come to the Smokies in the first place—and I’m glad we got there right as it opened (after a quick stop for breakfast at Courthouse Donuts because we’re only human), as the skies opened up and poured on us after lunch.